AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - audio_id: The ID of the uploaded song with only vocals.
 - style: The style of the accompaniment, preferably without lyrics since it is for accompaniment.

-After filling in, the following code is automatically generated:
+After filling out, the following code is automatically generated:

 <p><img src="https://cdn.acedata.cloud/8x1ic6.png" width="500" class="m-auto"></p>